 - Latest Message Activity

 - The username, date, time, and activity associated with the most recent change to the message.
 Last Message Activity data is available for 90 days after message creation.
 For messages with more than one activity, click Show all to open a modal window that displays all activity.

 - Counts for Total Alerting Sends, Total Alerting Not Sent, Silent Sends, and SMS Clicked.
 Hover over Total Alerting Not Sent to view the breakdown of reasons why messages were not delivered, and a count for each reason.

 SMS Clicked is the number of users who engaged with an Airship-shortened linkConverts HTTP/HTTPS URLs in your SMS messages to unique, shortened URLs for your recipients.
-The shortened URLs reduce the total number of characters that links consume and produce ‘click’ tracking metrics for your SMS messages. in your message.
+The shortened URLs reduce the total number of characters that links consume and produce click tracking metrics, helping you determine how effective your SMS messages are in driving traffic to your links. in your message.
 Airship cannot gather data for non-shortened links.
 An SMS message over 160 characters appears to the user as successive messages.
 See: SMS content: Appearance and behavior.

 Click to see other term definitions.
 Direct Engagements will not appear if the message included a send to an Open Channel.

 - Engagement data is available for all messages sent via push.
 The bar chart includes engagement data for 12 hours following a message being sent.
 By default, the chart displays Direct Engagement for the message sent, e.g., a direct open on an app, a Message Center message open, a click on a web notification, or a click on link(s) in your message.
 If you send your message using

 best_timeor other scheduling practices to optimize the times when your audience receives their message, you may see the graph spike at times when your audience receives the message.
 Check the boxes to see additional information: